Hannah-Artemis/LOFFER/_posts/2023-10-01-stagnant_lid.md

 ## Background

 Lithosphere thickness heterogeneity on terrestrial planets is observed on Mars and Venus.
 Its effect on Earth has been discussed a lot as "supercontinent heating".
-We design a model to investigate its effect on short-wavelength stagnant-lid convection (the convection mode of Mars and Venus).
+We designed a model to investigate its effect on short-wavelength stagnant-lid convection (the convection mode of Mars and Venus).

 ## Methods

-1. Use **ASPECT** to conduct 2D numerical modeling of Mars's mantle convection;
+1. Used **ASPECT** to conduct 2D numerical modeling of Mars's mantle convection;
-2. Add thicker lid as high viscosity composition by particle-in-cell method;
+2. Added thicker lid as high viscosity composition by particle-in-cell method;
-3. Test different lithosphere and convection parameters.
+3. Tested different lithosphere and convection parameters.